2014cb22-del/CS3/README.md

 # CS3

-This repository contains all of the materials necessary to complete this case study, including the hook document, rubric, data, code, and supplemental materials
+This repository contains all of the materials necessary to complete this case study, including the hook document, rubric, data, code, and supplemental materials.

 ## Section 1: Software and platform